theocrowley24/outlaw-panel-api/README.md

 # Outlaw Panel by Theo Crowley
 An administrative database tool designed for a custom Arma 3 mission.
 Includes an advanced permission and user group system as well as administrative functionality to safely modify a MySQL database.
-This is the frontend repository.
+This is the backend repository.

 Written in React with TypeScript and SASS.
 Backend API written in PHP Slim.